DETAILED ACTION

 The USPTO Internet website contains terminal disclaimer forms which may be used.
 Please visit www.uspto.gov/patent/patents-forms.
 The actual filing date of the application in which the form is filed determines what form (e.g., PTO/SB/25, PTO/SB/26, PTO/AIA /25, or PTO/AIA /26) should be used.
 A web-based eTerminal Disclaimer may be filled out completely online using web-screens.
 An eTerminal Disclaimer that meets all requirements is auto-processed and approved immediately upon submission.
 For more information about eTerminal Disclaimers, refer to www.uspto.gov/patents/apply/applying-online/eterminal-disclaimer.

 Claims 1-16 are rejected on the ground of nonstatutory double patenting as being unpatentable over claims 1-8 of U.S. Patent No. 10,413,504.
-Although the claims at issue are not identical, they are not patentably distinct from each other because the issued claims and the current claims are directed to common subject matter that is covered by the issued claims as follows: drug delivery system comprising: a core comprising a first polymeric material and a first active ingredient, and a sheath comprising a second polymeric material and a second active ingredient dispersed and/or incorporated in the second polymeric material, wherein the first active ingredient and second active ingredient is a steroid, and wherein the steroid is a contraceptive agent.
+Although the claims at issue are not identical, they are not patentably distinct from each other because the issued claims and the current claims are directed to common subject matter that is covered by the issued claims as follows: drug delivery system consisting of: a core comprising a first polymeric material and a first active ingredient, and a sheath comprising a second polymeric material and a second active ingredient dispersed and/or incorporated in the second polymeric material, wherein the first active ingredient and second active ingredient is a steroid, and wherein the steroid is a contraceptive agent.
 The issued claims anticipate the pending claims.

 Claims 1-16 are rejected on the ground of nonstatutory double patenting as being unpatentable over claims 1-7 of U.S. Patent No. 10,596,103.
-Although the claims at issue are not identical, they are not patentably distinct from each other because the issued claims and the current claims are directed to common subject matter that is covered by the issued claims as follows: drug delivery system comprising: a core comprising a first polymeric material and a first active ingredient, and a sheath comprising a second polymeric material and a second active ingredient dispersed and/or incorporated in the second polymeric material, wherein the first active ingredient and second active ingredient is a steroid, and wherein the steroid is a contraceptive agent.
+Although the claims at issue are not identical, they are not patentably distinct from each other because the issued claims and the current claims are directed to common subject matter that is covered by the issued claims as follows: drug delivery system comprising only two layers: a core comprising a first polymeric material and a first active ingredient, and a sheath comprising a second polymeric material and a second active ingredient dispersed and/or incorporated in the second polymeric material, wherein the first active ingredient and second active ingredient is a steroid, and wherein the steroid is a contraceptive agent.
 The issued claims anticipate the pending claims.

 Claims 1-16 are provisionally rejected on the ground of nonstatutory double patenting as being unpatentable over claims 1-3, 10, 11, 17, 19, 21, 22, 24, 26-28 of copending Application No. 18/729,979 (reference application).
-Although the claims at issue are not identical, they are not patentably distinct from each other because the subject matter claimed in the instant application is fully disclosed and claimed in the referenced copending applications and would be covered by any patent granted on the copending applications since the referenced copending applications and the instant application are claiming common subject matter as follows: drug delivery system comprising: a core comprising a first polymeric material and a first active ingredient, and a sheath comprising a second polymeric material and a second active ingredient dispersed and/or incorporated in the second polymeric material, wherein the first active ingredient and second active ingredient is a steroid, and wherein the steroid is a contraceptive agent.
+Although the claims at issue are not identical, they are not patentably distinct from each other because the subject matter claimed in the instant application is fully disclosed and claimed in the referenced copending applications and would be covered by any patent granted on the copending applications since the referenced copending applications and the instant application are claiming common subject matter as follows: drug delivery system comprising only: a core comprising a first polymeric material and a first active ingredient, and a sheath comprising a second polymeric material and a second active ingredient dispersed and/or incorporated in the second polymeric material, wherein the first active ingredient and second active ingredient is a steroid, and wherein the steroid is a contraceptive agent.
 The copending claims and current claims anticipate each other.

 This is a provisional nonstatutory double patenting rejection because the patentably indistinct claims have not in fact been patented.

 Claims 1-16 are provisionally rejected on the ground of nonstatutory double patenting as being unpatentable over claims 1-15 of copending Application No. 18/730,049 (reference application).
-Although the claims at issue are not identical, they are not patentably distinct from each other because the subject matter claimed in the instant application is fully disclosed and claimed in the referenced copending applications and would be covered by any patent granted on the copending applications since the referenced copending applications and the instant application are claiming common subject matter as follows: drug delivery system comprising: a core comprising a first polymeric material and a first active ingredient, and a sheath comprising a second polymeric material and a second active ingredient dispersed and/or incorporated in the second polymeric material, wherein the first active ingredient and second active ingredient is a steroid, and wherein the steroid is a contraceptive agent.
+Although the claims at issue are not identical, they are not patentably distinct from each other because the subject matter claimed in the instant application is fully disclosed and claimed in the referenced copending applications and would be covered by any patent granted on the copending applications since the referenced copending applications and the instant application are claiming common subject matter as follows: drug delivery system comprising only: a core comprising a first polymeric material and a first active ingredient, and a sheath comprising a second polymeric material and a second active ingredient dispersed and/or incorporated in the second polymeric material, wherein the first active ingredient and second active ingredient is a steroid, and wherein the steroid is a contraceptive agent.
 The copending claims and current claims anticipate each other.

 This is a provisional nonstatutory double patenting rejection because the patentably indistinct claims have not in fact been patented.